open-ch/kaeter/kaeter/README.md

 The rough base constraints were:
 - Only code that currently exists on the remote master branch may be subject to a release.
 - Release version numbers and anything required to identify a release is stored in git.
-- Tags may be wiped completely from the repo: you may use them, buz don't rely on them exclusively.
+- Tags may be wiped completely from the repo: you may use them, but don't rely on them exclusively.

 #### Release Identification